KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 We have regular backup procedures for computational data, code, and analysis results to prevent data loss in case of hardware failures or accidents.
-This is a quarterly backup data, but individual team members should regularly backup their work computers to the HPC.
+Lab data are backed up quarterly, but individual team members should regularly back up their work computers to the HPC.

 ### Document Computational Workflows